Skip to Main Navigation | Skip to Content

 Student Scholarships and Award Opportunities

-We would like to communicate the extraordinary opportunities for incoming and returning chemistry, physics, and pre-professional (pharmacy, medical, optometry, forensics, engineering) students.
+We would like to communicate the extraordinary opportunities for incoming and returning chemistry and pre-professional (pharmacy, medical, optometry, forensics, engineering) students.

-The scholarships below comprise many of the internal scholarships available for chemistry and physics majors.
-Typically they are presented at the annual spring chemistryphyhsics picnic and award program.
+The scholarships below comprise many of the internal scholarships available for chemistry majors.
+Typically they are presented at the annual spring picnic and award program.

 The forms, dates, and awards can change from year to year, so it is therefore advisable to stop by the Program Coordiantors offices for additional information and opportunities.

 W.J. and Lela Budwine Foundation/ Charles Simmons Scholarship in Chemistry

 1. full-time undergraduate or graduate student in good academic standing

 2. be pursuing a degree in chemistry

 4. reside in the 21 counties of: Bates, Benton, Camden, Cass, Cole, Cooper, Henry, Hickory, Jackson, Johnson, Lafayette, Maron, Miller, Montegue, Morgan, Osage, Pettis, Phelps, Pulaski, St. Clair, or Saline)

 5. Demonstrate high potential for a successful career in chemistry.